thomasdavis/backbonetutorials/_posts/2011-5-1-cross-domain-sessions.md

 ## An example Session model

 This is a very light weight Session model which handles most situations.
 Read through the code and comments below.
 The model simply has a login, logout and check function.
 Again we have hooked into jQuery `ajaxPrefilter` to allow for csrf tokens and also telling jQuery to send cookies with the `withCredentials` property.
 The model relies heavily on it's `auth` property.
 Throughout your application, each view can simply bind to `change:auth` on the Session model and react accordingly.
 Because we return this AMD module instantiated using the new keyword, then it will keep state throughout the page.
-(This may not be best practise but it's highly convenient)
+(This may not be best practice but it's highly convenient)

 {% highlight javascript %}
 // views/app.js